EthanLynam/mini-synth/README.md

+# Synthesizer with waveform visualizer
+Run main.py inside src for project.
+Use keyboard to generate and visualize sound, use the different effects to manipulate the sound.

-# Wavetable_Synth
+# Needed libraries:
-Wavetable Synthesizer

-.\venv\Scripts\activate
-pip install numpy pyaudio matplotlib

-.\venv\Scripts\activate
-pip install numpy pyaudio matplotlib
+pip install numpy pyaudio matplotlib scipy